How Do You Fundraise in a Crisis?

 Corporate and Foundation Appeals

 Larger nonprofits tend to use a combination of direct mail, events, corporate or foundation appeals, as well as face-to-face meetings to fundraise.
 In-person meetings have played a key role for larger nonprofits who like to meet with corporations and foundations before submitting their appeals.
-How will you connect with corporations and foundations in the future without the opportunity for face-to-face encounters?
+How will you connect with corporations and foundations without the opportunity for face-to-face encounters?

-Think about the number of fundraising events you have at your nonprofit where you have significant donor contact.
+Think about the number of fundraising events you’ve had at your nonprofit where you have significant donor contact.
 For larger nonprofits, fundraising events provide an excellent opportunity to meet with supporters in person to strengthen your relationships.
 Small to medium nonprofits also rely heavily on events to bring new people into their organization and to find volunteers.
-Those events are now, for the most part, off the schedule.
+In-person events are now, for the most part, off the schedule.
 When restrictions are lifted, will supporters want to give up social distancing measures to attend your events?
 With no clear end to COVID-19 in sight, it may be a year or more before in-person event revenue returns to prior levels.

 Individual Gifts, Sponsorships and Auction Item Donations